sharmalab/MEDIator/README.md

 Configuring MEDIator to run in a cluster
 ---------
 First, configure jgroups correctly via jgroups.xml.
+We are using the TCP configurations here.
+Jgroups also can be configured with UDP.

 Edit the below line with correct IP addresses.
 Please note that "localhost" or "127.0.0.1" does not work as an IP address here.